Stone veneer panels have become incredibly popular in recent years.

 To prevent this mistake from taking place, consider the project you’re working on.

-Just consider the number of stone veneer panels you plan on installing, where you plan on installing them, as well as the materials you know you need.
+Consider the number of stone veneer panels you plan on installing, where you plan on installing them, and the materials you know you need.

 Right after you have that information, try to buy everything that you need and, then, at least 10% more.
 This way, if you need more than you thought, you won’t need to go out and buy more.